aurora-opensource/au/docs/discussion/concepts/common_unit.md

 ## Changes for `QuantityPoint` {#common-quantity-point}

-The common unit for `QuantityPoint` operations is different than for `Quantity`.
+The common unit for `QuantityPoint` operations is different from the common unit for `Quantity`.
 To see why a single notion of "common unit" isn't enough, consider `Celsius` and `Kelvins`.

 - For a **`Quantity`**, these two units are identical.
 The "common unit" will be